 If I am diagnosed with a disease caused by work, does this qualify as a work injury?

-If you are unable to work because of illness or disease resulting from exposure to substances or conditions in the workplace, you may claim compensation for an occupational disease just as you could for other work injuries.
+If you are unable to work because of illness or disease resulting from exposure to substances or conditions in the workplace, you may submit a claim.

 What about a death at work?